nus-cs2103-AY2324S1/tp/docs/team/spatuly.md

 ### Project: TAvigator

-TAvigator is a desktop address book application used by tutors to keep track of students' contact details and attendance.
+Teaching Assistants (TAs) sometimes have many tutorial groups to manage, it could be chaotic to manage all of them.
+TAvigator is a desktop address book application used by TAs to keep track of students' contact details and attendances.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about (TBA) kLoC.
+It is written in Java.

 Given below are my contributions to the project.